Moodle 2.1 Essential Training for Teachers

 - Importing a Moodle 1.9 course into Moodle 2

-We'll also learn about Moodle's new built-in HTML Editor.
+We'll also learn about Moodle's new built-in HTML editor.
 I'll show you features that will make communicating with your students easier, like forums that facilitate conversations beyond the walls of your classroom.
 I'll show you how to configure and use the new Moodle 2 repositories to pull files out of the cloud and into your course.
-I'll even teach you how to develop a multimedia exam to assess your students' comprehension of learning outcomes.
-There is a lot more to Moodle that can save you time and enhance your students' learning experience, so let's get started.
+I'll even teach you how to develop a multi-media exam to assess your students comprehension of learning outcomes.
+There's a lot more to Moodle that can save you time and enhance your students' learning experience.

 Access 2013 Essential Training2,494,302 Views